artistudioxyz/docker-youtrack/README.md

 - Run with docker-compose `docker-compose up -d`
   - Restart : `docker-compose restart`

+Note :
+- You can configure the container by using `.env` file, use the `.env-sample` as base configuration.

 ## 📚 References:
 - [JetBrains Youtrack](https://www.jetbrains.com/youtrack/)
   - [Documentation](https://www.jetbrains.com/youtrack/documentation/)